Dojo42/Dojo42/README.md

 - CPP module 06

+- CPP module 07

 - Cub3d

 ### The projects I'm working on

-- CPP module 07 (Evaluation in progress)

 - CPP module 08 (Evaluation in progress)

 - CPP module 09 (started)

+- inception (started)
 <!--
 **Dojo42/Dojo42** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.